scroll-tech/frontends/src/assets/blog/proofGeneration.md

 Since the [Plonk](https://eprint.iacr.org/2019/953.pdf) proof system was originally proposed in 2019, many extensions and variations have been developed.
 The family of Plonk-based proof systems has gained tremendous adoption, and is being used widely.

-At Scroll, we are using “[Halo 2](https://electriccoin.co/blog/ecc-releases-code-for-halo-2/)," which is a Plonk-based proof system built and maintained by our wonderful friends at [Zcash](https://z.cash/).
+At Scroll, we are using "[Halo 2](https://electriccoin.co/blog/ecc-releases-code-for-halo-2/)," which is a Plonk-based proof system built and maintained by our wonderful friends at [Zcash](https://z.cash/).
 We [modify Halo 2](https://github.com/privacy-scaling-explorations/halo2) to use KZG as its polynomial commitment scheme (rather than its default scheme, [IPA](https://dankradfeist.de/ethereum/2021/07/27/inner-product-arguments.html)) in order to achieve more efficient on-chain proof verification.

 ### The phases of proof generation

 At a high level, proof generation consists of three phases:

-- **Phase 1**: write out the “witness"
+- **Phase 1**: write out the "witness"
-    - The “witness" (also sometimes known as the “trace") refers to some data that shows *why* a statement is true.
+    - The "witness" (also sometimes known as the "trace") refers to some data that shows *why* a statement is true.
         - For example, in the Square-Fibonacci case, we would write out the step-by-step computation in a table, one step per row.
         - The first row would contain $[f_0, f_1, f_2]$, where $f_2 = (f_0)^2 + (f_1)^2$.
 The second row would contain $[f_1, f_2, f_3]$, where $f_3 = (f_1)^2 + (f_2)^2$, and so on, until reaching the last row containing $[f_{n-2}, f_{n-1}, f_{n}]$.
 - **Phase 2**: commit to the witness